-a) Introduction and recent trend of the Supreme Court
+a) Introduction to and recent trend of the Supreme Court

-- Historical background and overall introduction

-- Current issues

-- b) Judicial system and organization
+- Historical background and overall introduction - Current issues b) Judicial system and organization c) Judicial administration d) Trial procedure

-- Instances of court

-- Function and role of a first instance court, an appellate court, and the
+- Instances of court - Function and role of a first instance court, an appellate court, and the Supreme Court e) Judges' qualification

-- Supreme Court

-- c) Judicial administration

 - Judicial administrative organizations and their function

-- d) Trial procedure

 - The first trial procedure

 - Appellate trial procedure

 - Retrial procedure

-- e) Judges' qualification

 - Judge appointment procedure

+PARTIV

-PREPARATION FOR ACTION PLAN
+ACTION PLAN BUILDING

-1. GUIDELINES FOR PREPARATION OF THE ACTION PLAN
+1. GUIDELINES FOR BUILDING AN ACTION PLAN

-An Action Plan is a specific plan created by participants on how you can apply your learning to your worksite.
-Action Planning is a process which will help you to identify your objectives and decide what steps you need to take to achieve your goals.
-Establishing and implementing your Action Plan will not only contribute to your professional development but also to positive organizational change.
+An Action Plan is a specific plan created by participants on how they can apply their learning to their work performance.
+Action Planning is a process which will help them identify their objectives and explore what steps they need to take to achieve their goals.
+Establishing and implementing the Action Plan will contribute not only to their development professionally and individually but also to desirable organizational change.

-A good Action Plan entails who will do what, when, and how in detail.
-Please keep in mind that meeting the financing requirement including budget and time line is crucial to make your action plan feasible and applicable to your worksite.
+A good Action Plan contains detailed information like what can be done, who will do it, and how and when.
+Please keep in mind that meeting the financing requirement including budget and timeline is crucial to make their action plan feasible and applicable to their workplaces.

-All participants are requested to prepare a presentation on your Action Plan individually or as a group at the end of the course.
-You are encouraged to make the most of your weekends and leisure time to further your knowledge acquired from the course and better prepare your presentation for the Action Plan.
+All participants are requested to make a presentation on their Action Plan individually or as a group at the end of the course.
+They are encouraged to make the most of their weekends and free time to further their knowledge acquired from the course and better build their Action Plan.

-Participants will receive feedback from Korean experts who can share their insight and help further improvement of the Action Plan.
-After returning to your own countries, KOICA will continually follow up with participants to learn what kind of progress is being made in the implementation of your Action Plan.
-KOICA expects all participants to achieve your desired outcome.
+Participants can receive feedback from Korean experts who will share their insight and help upgrade the Action Plan.
+Even after participants return to their home countries, KOICA will continue to follow up with participants on the progress being made through the implementation of their Action Plan.
+KOICA looks forward to all participants achieving their desired outcomes.